NelzkieCoder/CodeWave/_posts/articles/en/2017-11-25-java-interface.md

 }
 ```

-See that we implements the HasHorn and CanFly?
+See that we implemented the HasHorn and CanFly?
 Pretty cool right.
+This is what **multiple inheritance** looks like.
 You can add as many interface as you want.
 If you want a pegasus that can breath fire just make an interface of it and then implement it.

 ### Conclusion